Monroe City wins season opener over QND

 Both teams took awhile to get going as neither the Panthers or Raiders could score for the first two-and-a-half minutes into the game.

 Then, Monroe City senior guard Joshua Talton scored a bucket to get the Panthers going.
-Monroe City then went on a 8-0 run before Meyer called a timeout for the Raiders.
+Monroe City then went on a 8-0 run before Meyer called a QND timeout.

 "That 8-0 run put a spotlight on us," Meyer said.
 "Us playing defense for two to three minutes and not getting a stop.
 They got an offensive rebound and scored.
 We went to the other end and got fouled and don't score."